What is Term Life Insurance Plan – Here’s all you need to know!

 What is a Term Insurance Plan?

 A Term Insurance Plan is a kind of a life insurance plan that compensates the beneficiary of the insured person, in case of the unfortunate death of the insured during the policy term.
-The sum insured opted under the policy is payable as a death benefit to the beneficiary or nominee on filling of a death claim with the insurance company, assuming the policy is premium paying.
+The sum insured opted under the policy is payable as a death benefit to the beneficiary or nominee on filing of a death claim with the insurance company, assuming the policy is premium paying.

 How does a Term Insurance Plan work?

 Term Insurance Plan is a pure insurance cover.
 It is the simplest form of life insurance for securing the financial future of your loved ones in your absence, by financially indemnifying them to live their lives as before.
 Affordability is an essential aspect of a Term Insurance Plan.
-Under a Term Insurance Plan, the individual can get high coverage amount at the most affordable premium price.
+Under a Term Insurance Plan, the individual can get a high coverage amount at the most affordable premium price.

 Term Insurance Plan is a pure protection plan that offers death benefit on the death of the insured during the policy term, with no maturity benefit given on survival till the completion of the policy term.